 Step 5.
 Include your Payroll Data Processor Agreement

-The Data Processor agreement needs to be included in your Engagement Letter where you are providing payroll services whether they are fixed or variable employees, or CIS.
+The Data Processor agreement needs to be included in your Engagement Letter where you are providing payroll services.

-We would recommend using the section service schedule feature so that you can include both the data processor agreement into your letters in addition to the individual payroll schedules you would have assigned in Step 4.
+We would recommend using the section service schedule feature to this so that you can pull the data processor agreement into your letters in addition to the individual payroll schedules you would have assigned in Step 4.

 This is how you do it..

 A - Create a separate section for ALL of your Payroll services

 B - Make sure you have assigned the individual OverSuite Payroll schedules to those services (Step 4)

 C - Assign the 'Data Processor Agreement' to the Payroll section

 D - Select edit next to each individual payroll line item in that section and instruct it to use the section service schedule 'in addition' to the individual line item schedules you have already assigned.